2014-15 courses in history

 All 200-level courses require taking History 151 or 152 first or permission of the instructor.

 233 Modern Middle East (3).
+Spring.
 The subject matter of this course is the Ottoman Empire and the creation of the Arab countries including Egypt, as well as Turkey, Iran, and Israel in the 20th century.
 Themes include colonialism and nationalism, secularism and religion, and literature and pop culture.
 Through this survey of Middle Eastern history the course aims to open up the American mental and emotional atlas and uncover the many meanings of the course title.
-Not offered 2013-14.
+D. Howard.

 235 India and Its World (3).
 A cultural history of South Asia from the earliest times to the twentieth century.
 Primary emphasis will be placed on the civilization of Hindustan and the interplay of Hindu and Islamic religious and cultural forces there.
 Themes include the rise of the major Indian religions; the cultural synthesis of the Mughal Empire; the impact of British rule; and the rise of the modern nations of India, Pakistan, Afghanistan, and Bangladesh.
 Economic, social, political, religious, and intellectual themes receive consideration.

 238 Latin American History (4).
-Spring.
 A study of continuity and change in Latin America from pre-Columbian times to the present.
 Topics covered include the mingling of races and cultures in the conquest era, the long-term influence of colonial institutions, the paradox of economic development and continued poverty, the Cold War struggle between forces of the Left and the Right, and the growth of Protestantism in a traditional Catholic society.
-D. Miller
+Not offered 2014-15.

 242 Africa and the World (3).
-Spring.
 This course covers specific themes in African history from ancient civilization to the contemporary period.
 Special attention will be given to Africa’s relation to the Mediterranean world, Africa’s contribution to the development of the Christian church, Islam in Africa, slavery and slave trades, the African diaspora, imperialism, colonialism, and the age of independence.
 This course seeks to place African within a number of global contexts asserting that far from being the “Dark Continent,” Africa was a major crossroads of civilizations throughout history.
-E. Washington.
+Not offered 2014-15.

 229 U.S.A.
 (4).
 Fall.
 This survey looks at American history according to several interlocking themes: colonial roots and cultural and political divergence; the costs and benefits of expansion; industrialization and immigration; American leadership in the twentieth century; and challenges in the current century.
 This course is not intended for those who plan to take period courses in American history.
 R. Schoone-Jongen.

 252 The Expanding Nation (3).
-Spring.
 An examination of United States history after independence as the nation expanded, industrialized, and came to dominate the Western hemisphere.
-Special attention is given to the nation’s foundations, western expansion, and slavery; the Civil War and Reconstruction; the Progressive response to industrialization; and the United States’ overseas expansion and participation in World War I. W. Van Vugt.
+Special attention is given to the nation’s foundations, western expansion, and slavery; the Civil War and Reconstruction; the Progressive response to industrialization; and the United States’ overseas expansion and participation in World War I. Not offered 2014-15.

 253 Recent America (3).
-Fall.
 An examination of United States history from the 1920s to the present, focusing on the ways in which recent history shapes contemporary American culture, politics, economics, and religion.
 Topics include the “Roaring Twenties” and the Great Depression, WWII, Cold War America and Vietnam, the Civil Rights Movement and the Rights Revolution, conservative politics and religion, a post-industrial economy, and the role of the state at home and abroad.
 Special attention is given to changing configurations of race, religion, ethnicity, and gender in American social relations, and to the intersections of cultural history with political and economic history.
-K. Du Mez.
+Not offered 2014-15.

 255 African-American History (3).
 Fall.
 A survey of African-American history from West African societies to contemporary times.
 Highlights include the creation of a slave society in British North America, African-American intellectual traditions, the African-American church, and social and political movements for freedom.
 E. Washington.

 257 History of the North American West (3).
+Spring.
 A study of the American West from the pre-Columbian plains to present-day California, and as a landscape of the mind as well as a real place.
 The course will plumb the historical significance of the myths made about the West as well as events that actually transpired there, and students will be encouraged to reflect on what the existence of the two “Wests” tells them about America as a whole.
-Not offered 2013-14.
+W. Katerberg.

 258 U.S. Military History (3).
+Spring.
 This course studies the military as an American institution from the colonial period through the "War on Terror."
 Though primary focus will be on the major wars fought by the United States, the course will also examine the various social, economic, and political factors influencing the development of the American military.
-Not offered 2013-14.
+E. Washington.

 225 England (3).
 Spring.
 A survey of English history including the Anglo-Saxon background; the medieval intellectual, religious, and constitutional developments; the Tudor and Stuart religious and political revolutions; the emergence of Great Britain as a world power; and the growth of social, economic, and political institutions in the modern period.
-W. Van Vugt.
+Not offered 2014-15.

 261 Ancient Greece and Rome (3).
 Spring.
 A study of the political, social, cultural, and economic developments of the ancient Mediterranean world, with a focus on the histories of Greece and Rome, chronologically from late Bronze Age to the beginning of Late Antiquity.
 In-depth study includes the formation of the Greek polis, radical democracy in Athens, the effects of Alexander’s conquests, the Roman Republic, the transition to the Roman empire, and the rise and spread of Christianity.
 Y. Kim.

-262 Saints and Heroes in Dark-Age Europe, 400-1000 (3).
+262 Early Medieval Worlds (3).
+Fall.
 The emergence of Europe out of the Roman Empire alongside the Byzantine Empire and Islamic commonwealth.
 Special attention is given to the Christianization of the Roman Empire, Christian missions to Western Europe, the role of monasticism, and the way that early medieval Europe, like its neighboring cultures, integrated its Roman-Hellenistic heritage into its new forms.
-Not offered 2013-14.
+F. van Liere.

 263 Medieval and Renaissance Europe, 1000-1500 (3).
-Fall.
 A treatment of one of the most formative periods in the development of European culture and institutions, when strong monarchies emerged out of feudalism and a new religious vitality transformed Christian spirituality.
 These impulses are traced through the rise of schools and universities, the Crusades, and the role of the papacy as a unifying political force in Western Christendom, concluding with the late-medieval economic and demographic crisis and the break-up of the medieval worldview in Renaissance Italy.
-F. van Liere.
+Not offered 2014-15.

 294 Research Methods of History (2).
-Interim, Spring.
+Fall, Interim.
 An introduction to historical sources, bibliography, and research techniques, giving particular attention to the different genres of history writing, the mechanics of professional notation, and critical use of print and electronic research data bases.
 Intended as preparation for 300-level courses.
-B. Berglund, D. Howard.
+D. Miller, K. van Liere.

 Enrollment in all 300-level courses requires completing two courses in history first or permission of the instructor.